xpdemon/mod-guildhouse/README.md

 * Class Trainers (all available in Wrath)
 * Primary Profession Trainers (all available in Wrath)
 * Secondary Profession Trainers (all available in Wrath)
-* Vendors: Reagents Vendor, Food & Water, Trade Goods, and Repairs/Ammo Vendor
+* Vendors: Reagents Vendor, Food & Drink, Trade Goods, Ammo & Repair Vendor, and Poisons Vendor
 * Portals to Neutral, Horde and Alliance cities
 * Spirit Healer
 * Guild Bank and Personal Bank access
-* Auctioneer
+* Auctioneer/Neutral Auctioneer
 * Stable Master

 ## How to use ingame